ManishMittal/ionic-circular-menu/README.md

 * The element you use this directive must be clickable.
 * The directive requires an inner attribute "menuHander" to be set on the element to manage the menu item click events.
 * The directive expects an inner attribute "config" to define the basic configuration .
-*If image will be present icon tag does not show ,otherwise icon will be load by default.
+* If image will be present icon tag does not show ,otherwise icon will be load by default .

 Add the below directive to your template file.
 ```
 <circle menuFunHandler="menuHander(data);" config="circularMenuConfig"></circle>